-- a brief but identifiable description of each asset - classification of each asset - the date on which the asset was acquired for use - the location of the asset - the departments or cost centre within which the assets will be utilised - the responsible person for this asset - the title deed number, in the case of fixed property - the stand number, in the case of fixed property - where applicable, the identification number, as determined in compliance with 7.2 below - the original cost or fair value if no costs are available - the (last) effective date of revaluation of the fixed assets subject to revaluation - the revalued value of such fixed assets - the valuer who did the (last) revaluation - accumulated depreciation to date - the carrying value of the asset - whether this is a cash or non cash generating asset

-- the method and, where applicable, the rate of depreciation

-- impairment losses
+- a brief but identifiable description of each asset - classification of each asset - the date on which the asset was acquired for use - the location of the asset - the departments or cost centre within which the assets will be utilised - the responsible person for this asset - the title deed number, in the case of fixed property - the stand number, in the case of fixed property - where applicable, the identification number, as determined in compliance with 7.2 below - the original cost or fair value if no costs are available - the (last) effective date of revaluation of the fixed assets subject to revaluation - the revalued value of such fixed assets - the valuer who did the (last) revaluation - accumulated depreciation to date - the carrying value of the asset - the method and, where applicable, the rate of depreciation - impairment losses

 - impairment recovery

 - the source of financing

 - the current insurance arrangements

-- whether the asset has been used to secure any debt, and if so the nature and duration of such security arrangements
+- whether the asset has been used to secure any debt, and if so the nature and duration

-- maintenance plan referrals

-- whether the asset is required to perform basic municipal services
+of such security arrangements

 - the date on which the asset is disposed of

 - the disposal proceeds

 - the date on which the asset is retired from active use, and held for disposal

 - the residual value of each asset

 - measurement model

 - periods when the asset was idle and reason for the idleness.

 - The threshold to qualify for an asset is R1000-00(vat-exclusive) and above.